Chymyst/chymyst-core/docs/chymyst01.md

 `JoinRun` has some debugging facilities to help the programmer verify that the chemistry works as intended.

-### Printing the contents of the soup
+### Logging the contents of the soup

-For a given molecule, there must exist a single join definition (JD) to which this molecule is “bound” -- that is, the JD where this molecule is consumed as input molecule by some reactions.
+For debugging purposes, it is useful to see what molecules are waiting for reactions at a given time.

-For debugging purposes, we can use the `logSoup` method on the molecule injector.
+This is achieved by calling the `logSoup` method on the molecule injector.
 This method will return a string showing the molecules that are currently present in the soup and are waiting to react with other molecules.
 The `logSoup` output will also show the values carried by each molecule.